How to Relieve Foot Pain

 Here are several foot symptoms that could spell the start of a more serious problem.

-You may assume that persistent food pain is a normal part of life, but it’s not.
+You may assume that persistent foot pain is a normal part of life, but it’s not.
 Healthy feet that are properly cared for and wearing the right shoes shouldn’t hurt.
 If you’re suffering from aches and pains in your feet that don’t go away, it’s time to address the underlying issues.
-Consult with a podiatrist, and then give us a call

 Discoloration of your toenails could be a sign of a fungal nail infection, which often begins as a yellow or dark spot under the nail.
 If left untreated, the infection can spread to surrounding toes.
 If you have diabetes, an unchecked fungal nail infection could become extreme enough to lead to foot amputation.

 Heel pain caused by stepping on a hard object like a rock will usually go away on its own with a bit of rest.
 But when heel pain doesn’t subside, it could be a sign of a more serious foot condition like plantar fasciitis or heel spurs.
 Left untreated, heel pain can lead to difficulty in walking that may ultimately require complicated, lengthy, or costly therapy.

 Chronically cold feet and toes could be a sign of poor blood circulation.
 Smoking and smoking-related conditions like COPD can often affect the circulation of blood throughout the body.
 Peripheral arterial disease (PAD) and many forms of heart disease can restrict arteries and reduce blood flow as well.
 Bodily extremities like the feet are particularly susceptible to poor circulation, which may make feet feel cold or numb.